Keeper is fanatical about credential security and data protection

 Keeper has created an advanced cloud authentication and network communications model with the highest levels of privacy, security, trust and transparency.
 A few key features of this authentication model include:

-Keeper integrates with all SAML 2.0-compatible identity providers, including Okta, Microsoft Azure, AD FS, Google Workspace, Centrify, OneLogin, Ping Identity, JumpCloud, Duo, Auth0 and more.
+Keeper integrates with all SAML 2.0-compatible identity providers, including Okta, Microsoft Entra ID (Azure), AD FS, Google Workspace, Centrify, OneLogin, Ping Identity, JumpCloud, Duo, Auth0 and more.

 Our products offer two different SSO types: SSO Connect Cloud and SSO Connect On-Prem.
 Both implementations provide a zero-knowledge architecture with seamless authentication for users.